 |Face to face counselling:||Yes|

-I currently work in Brighton & Hove, East Sussex but will shortly also be able to see clients in Victoria, London SWI.
+I currently work in Brighton & Hove, East Sussex but can also accommodate clients in London.

 Types of client